AndroidPillars/React-Native/CHAPTER-1.md

 - When ejecting to ExpoKit you are limited to the react native version that is supported by ExpoKit at that point in time
 - Debugging in ExpoKit (with native modules) is a lot more complicated, since it mixes two languages and different libraries (no official Expo support anymore)

-# 1.10.2.React Native CLI
+## React Native CLI

 - React Native CLI was managed by React Native Team and React Native community.
 - Bare-bone Development, which means you get a native app, you need to install Android Studio and Xcode to build that app and you need to configure and manage a lot on your own.
 - Almost no Convenience or Utility Freatures(i.e) If you wanna to use some native device features like device camera, adding third party packages where the set up   is quite complex.
 - Defualt CLI to generate a project.
-Requires a lot of work to add in common Features.
+- Requires a lot of work to add in common Features.

 # Advantages